gvwilson/sensibleadventures/iffy/iffy.md

 ## Chapter 2

-Iffy ran all the way back to the docks, dodging around and through the people and bots going about their chores in Halley's narrow streets.
+Iffy ran all the way back to the docks, dodging around the people and bots going about their chores in Halley's narrow streets.
 "*Gardez-vous!* *Gardez-vous!*"
-scolded the ancient fixit bot that everyone called French Henry as she squeezed between its rusty frame and the rack of fuel moss it was tending.
+scolded the ancient fixit bot that everyone called French Henry as she squeezed between its rusty frame and the rack of insulating moss it was tending.

 The barnacle farmers were still bent over their work when she reached the pier.
 She stopped and put her hands on her knees to catch her breath.
 "How's yer haul?" she panted.

-"Not bad," one of the pair said.
+"Not bad," one of them said.
-She nudged a bucket full of barnacles with her boot.
+She nudged a scratched blue bucket of barnacles with her boot.
 "Prob'ly get thirty grams outta this when it's rendered down.
 That'll buy a nice dinner."
 Her smile showed more gaps than teeth.